breadboard-ai/breadboard/packages/website/src/docs/reference/kits/built-in.md

 {{ "/breadboard/static/boards/kits/built-in-input.bgl.json" | board }}

 Use this node to specify the inputs for the board.
-The `input` node has a single fixed input port and a variable number of output port.
+The `input` node has a single fixed input configuration port named **Schema** and a variable number of output ports.

+The output ports of this node are supplied from outside of the board: either by the user when running the board directly or by another board when invoking this board from it.

+> [!TIP]
+> It usually takes a bit of getting used to the idea that the _inputs_ of a board show up as _outputs_ of the `input` node.
+One metaphor that might help is that the `input` node brings the data from outside of the board.

-### Inputs
+### Input ports

 ![Input Schema editor](/breadboard/static/images/built-in-kit/input-schema.png)

-The single fixed input port is **Schema**, which allows us to specify the number, names, types, and even sample/default values of the inputs for our board.
+The single configuration input port is **Schema**, which allows us to specify the number, names, types, and even sample/default values of the inputs for our board.

-The **Schema** editor allows creating a list of input port definitions.
+The Schema editor allows creating a list of input port definitions.
 Each definition has the following basic parameters:

 - **Title** -- the user-friendly title that will be shown by the Visual Editor.